• « Return to page

 • To develop and review policies identified within the school’s policy review programme and in accordance with its delegated powers (e.g. sex education and pupil behaviour/discipline).

-• To ensure that the requirements of children with special needs are met, as laid out in the Code of Practice, and receive termly reports from the Headteacher/SENCO and an annual report from the SEN governor(where appointed).
+• To ensure that the requirements of children with special needs are met, as laid out in the Code of Practice, and receive termly reports from the Head Teacher/SENCO and an annual report from the SEN governor(where appointed).

 Assessment and Improvement

-• To monitor and evaluate the effectiveness of leadership and management
+• To monitor and evaluate the effectiveness of leadership and management.

 • To monitor and evaluate the impact of quality of teaching on rates of pupil progress and standards of achievement